Heavy, wet snow causes power outages, road closures

 At the NWS offices in Cheyenne, meteorologist Matthew Brothers said snowfall was at 30.8 inches with 8-foot drifts in the parking lot.

-Temperatures warmed during the day Saturday, causing additional rainfall Saturday night and into Sunday morning.
+Temperatures warmed during the day Saturday, causing the rainfall Saturday night and into Sunday morning.

 “We did see blizzard conditions a lot for the northern Panhandle near Chadron and into Sioux County,” Brothers said.
 “We got reports of 50 mph wind gusts and visibility as low as 100 yards for extended periods of time.”